Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 ## Usage

-The following are the steps to execute the DDL Code Generation.
+To obtain the necessary files for executing the DLL code generation, follow these detailed steps:

+1. Open a web browser and navigate to the following URL: [releases](https://github.com/Snowflake-Labs/SC.DDLExportScripts/releases).

+2. On the GitHub page, locate the "Release" section.
+This section usually contains a list of available releases or versions.

+3. Look for the appropriate release or version that suits your needs.
+In this case, you should look for the release related to Oracle.

+4. Once you have identified the correct release, search for the corresponding .zip file.
+This file usually contains all the necessary resources for the Oracle version of the DLL code generation script.

+5. Click on the .zip file to start the download.
+The file will be saved to your default download location.

+6. After the download is complete, navigate to the downloaded .zip file using File Explorer or a similar file management tool.

+7. Extract the contents of the .zip file by right-clicking on it and selecting the "Extract All" or similar option.
+Choose a destination folder where you want to extract the files.

+8. After the extraction process is complete, you will find two folders: "bin" and "script".
+These folders contain the executable files and script files, respectively, required for executing the DLL code generation.

+You are now ready to proceed with executing the DLL code generation using the files from the "bin" and "script" folders.

 They can be executed in Linux/Unix and Windows enviroments.

 ## **For Linux/Unix:**

 There are two options available to execute the extraction script based on your environment and the tools you have installed: SQL\*Plus and sqlcl.

-SQL\*Plus: If you have Oracle installed on your machine, you can use SQL\*Plus, which is a command-line tool for Oracle Database.
+* SQL\*Plus: If you have Oracle installed on your machine, you can use SQL\*Plus, which is a command-line tool for Oracle Database.
 It provides a powerful and interactive interface to execute SQL statements and scripts.
 Learn more about[SQL\*Plus here.](https://docs.oracle.com/en/database/oracle/oracle-database/21/sqpug/SQL-Plus-quick-start.html#GUID-BF1995BD-EF9B-4EA2-9B32-7BFACDEB79DA)

-sqlcl: If you don't have Oracle installed locally or prefer a modern command-line interface, you can use sqlcl (SQL Developer Command Line).
+* sqlcl: If you don't have Oracle installed locally or prefer a modern command-line interface, you can use sqlcl (SQL Developer Command Line).
 Sqlcl is a free, lightweight tool provided by Oracle that offers a feature-rich SQL and PL/SQL scripting environment.
 It provides similar functionality to SQL\*Plus but with additional enhancements.
 Learn more about [Sqlcl here.](https://www.oracle.com/es/database/sqldeveloper/technologies/sqlcl/)

 ### Using SQLcl